History of Dawn Staley in Timeline

 In 2017, Dawn Staley led South Carolina to its first NCAA women's basketball national championship.

-2018: Team USA wins the World Cup
+2018: Gold Medal at the World Cup in Spain

-In 2018, Dawn Staley coached Team USA to a gold medal in the World Cup in Spain.
+In 2018, Dawn Staley coached Team USA to a gold medal in the World Cup held in Spain.

-October 15, 2021: Contract Extension
+October 15, 2021: Signed Contract Extension with South Carolina

 2021: Olympic Gold Medal as Head Coach

-In January 2022, Dawn Staley began hosting a podcast called "Netlife", produced by Just Women's Sports.
+In January 2022, Dawn Staley began hosting a podcast called "Netlife," produced by Just Women's Sports.

-2022: Staley cancels games against BYU
+2022: Staley Cancels Games Against BYU

 In 2022, Dawn Staley canceled her team's matchups against Brigham Young University for the 2022-23 and 2023-24 seasons following an alleged racist incident by a BYU fan against a member of the Duke women's volleyball team.
-Despite an investigation that didn't find evidence to support the claim, Staley declined to reinstate the series.

-2022: Gamecocks win National Championship
+2022: Gamecocks Dominate and Win National Championship

-2022: Wearing Philadelphia Eagles Jerseys
+2022: Support for the Philadelphia Eagles

-2023: Continued Cancellation of BYU Matchups
+2023: Continued Cancellation of Games Against BYU

-February 22, 2024: Staley wins her 600th game
+February 22, 2024: Staley Achieves 600th Career Win

 2024: Perfect Season